ojizero/dotfiles/m/README.md

 > Aliases: `up` and `upgrade`.

-Manages updating system from the CLI, with support for Homebrew packages.
+Manages updating system, with support for Homebrew packages.

 ```